dheemanthp/Android/MVVM/ViewModel.md

 1) " IT IS A HELPER CLASS "
 2) Is responsible for preparing data for the UI Controller.
 3) VIEW MODEL + LIVE DATA + DATA BINDING = REACTIVE UI , which means UI is updated as and when there are changes in data
+4) ALL THE DATA IN YOUR VIEWMODEL SHOULD BE WRAPPED WITH LIVE DATA
-4) Can Survive Configuration Changes , ViewModel objects are automatically retained during configuration changes so that data they hold is immediately available to the next activity or fragment instance.
+5) Can Survive Configuration Changes , ViewModel objects are automatically retained during configuration changes so that data they hold is immediately available to the next activity or fragment instance.
-5)Responsibility to acquire and keep the list of users to a ViewModel 6)If the activity is re-created, it receives the same MyViewModel instance that was created by the first activity.
+6)Responsibility to acquire and keep the list of users to a ViewModel 7)If the activity is re-created, it receives the same MyViewModel instance that was created by the first activity.
-7) VIEW MODEL CAN CONTAIN LIVEDATA OBJECTS , BUT SHOULD NEVER OBSERVE LIVEDATA OBJECTS.
+8) VIEW MODEL CAN CONTAIN LIVEDATA OBJECTS , BUT SHOULD NEVER OBSERVE LIVEDATA OBJECTS.
 OBESERVING LIVE DATA OBJECTS IS RESPONSIBLITY OF UI CONTROLLER.
-8)The purpose of ViewModel is to encapsulate the data for a UI controller to let the data survive configuration changes.
+9)The purpose of ViewModel is to encapsulate the data for a UI controller to let the data survive configuration changes.
 For information about how to load, persist, and manage data across configuration changes, see Saving UI States. https://developer.android.com/topic/libraries/architecture/saving-states